pact-foundation/docs.pact.io/docs/pact_nirvana.md

+---
-# Effective Pact Setup Guide
+title: Effective Pact Setup Guide
+---

 Or _"The steps for reaching Pact Nirvana"_